cynnefo/copypastewisdom.github.io/about/index.md

 From **His Master's Voice**, Stanisław Lem

 So there!
 There is nothing worth knowing about me.
 But I can give you a few inconsequential details, see if you find them useful :-).
 I babysit Database servers of several kinds for a living.
-I am passionate about all things related to Technology.
+I am passionate about all things related to technology.
 I have been a wannabe programmer for a long time and I have recently started doing some interesting stuff on Microsoft Azure and Amazon AWS.
 You may find stuff related to Databases, Azure/AWS, general DevOps, a bit of Python/Powershell and other random geek stuff on this blog.

 Thanks for visiting.
 Have fun!!